Just in case SEOs aren’t busy enough, Google is keeping us all on our toes with more core algorithm updates than ever.

 eCom Business?
 No Need to Worry

-We’ve been shepherding dozens of eCommerce brands through Google updates over the years, and the vast majority have avoided any volatility in performance due to updates.
-In fact, most of their sites keep moving along like nothing has happened, even after this year’s product reviews update.
-(While the update wasn’t expected to impact eCommerce sites as an industry, we still closely monitored our metrics — just in case.)
+We’ve been shepherding dozens of eCommerce brands through Google updates for more than a decade, and the vast majority have avoided any volatility in performance due to updates.
+In fact, most of their sites keep moving like nothing has happened, even after the various product review updates of the past few years.
+(While these updates weren’t expected to impact eCommerce sites as an industry, we still closely monitored our metrics — just in case.)

 Save any upcoming eCommerce-specific updates, we anticipate the same for the future.